ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ## Serving Custom Watson NLP Models using Standalone Containers
-In this tutorial you will learn how to export a Watson NLP model that you have trained in Watson Studio, and serve it using standalone containers.
-Both the model and the Watson NLP Runtime will be packaged into the container image.
-When the container runs it will expose REST and gRPC endpoints that client programs can use to do inference on the models.
+In this tutorial you will learn how to export a Watson NLP model from Watson Studio and to serve it with Docker.

+The approach taken is to create a standalone container image, in which the models are packaged into the image together with the Watson NLP Runtime.
+When the container runs it will expose REST and gRPC endpoints that client programs can use to make inference requests.

-Standalone containers are useful since they can be deployed anywhere: your laptop using a container runtime like Docker; a Kubernetes or OpenShift cluster; or, a cloud container service like IBM Code Engine or AWS Fargate.
+Standalone containers are useful since they can be deployed anywhere:  On your laptop using Docker; on a Kubernetes or OpenShift cluster; or on a cloud container service like IBM Code Engine or AWS Fargate.
 In this tutorial, you will run the container on your local machine using Docker.

 ### Architecture diagram